 Trial date set in Roy case

 Aug.
-5—LOCKPORT — A town of Porter man will stand trial for the murder of his stepfather after refusing a plea deal from prosecutors on Wednesday.
+5—A town of Porter man will stand trial for the murder of his stepfather after refusing a plea deal from prosecutors on Wednesday.

 Gregory Roy, who has twice been found to be mentally incompetent to stand trial, is now slated to face a jury in November.
 State Supreme Court Justice Richard C. Kloch Sr. set jury selection to start on Nov.
 8.